Facts about Peter Bogdanovich

 The child of immigrants from Serbia and Austria, Peter Bogdanovich got his start as a critic, historian and eager film buff; he wrote about (and cultivated friendships with) Howard Hawks, Orson Welles and other leading directors before moving behind the camera himself.
 His second film, the small-town drama The Last Picture Show (1971), earned eight Oscar nominations and made Peter Bogdanovich the industry’s hottest young film director.

 He followed it up with the screwball comedy What’s Up, Doc?
-(1972, with Barbra Streisand) and then Paper Moon (1973, with the father-daughter combo of Ryan and Tatum O’Neal) were hits, but a series of flops and financial disasters put Bogdanovich’s career in turnaround.
+(1972, with Barbra Streisand) and then the nostalgic Paper Moon (1973, with the father-daughter combo of Ryan and Tatum O’Neal).
+Both were hits, but a series of flops and financial disasters put Bogdanovich’s career in turnaround.
 He ended up declaring bankruptcy twice and struggled with addiction to painkillers

-His 1990 film Texasville was a sequel to The Last Picture Show; both films were based on novels by Larry McMurtry… His 2002 film The Cat’s Meow was based on the mysterious death of Hollywood pioneer Thomas Ince… Bogdanovich’s 1984 book about Stratten was titled The Killing of the Unicorn… Another famous critic-turned-director was Francois Truffaut… He took a recurring acting role in the TV series The Sopranos, playing a psychiatrist who treats psychiatrist Dr. Melfi (Lorraine Bracco).
+Peter Bogdanovich’s 1990 film Texasville was a sequel to The Last Picture Show; both films were based on novels by Larry McMurtry… His 2002 film The Cat’s Meow was based on the mysterious death of Hollywood pioneer Thomas Ince… Another famous critic-turned-director was Francois Truffaut.